riongull/first-look-dash/README.md

 1. Add a line for `echo "### Feedback about Dash and this tutorial "> README.md
 2. Add something about uploading feedback to GitHub?
 3. Update from `npm i dash@4.0.0-dev.16` to `npm i dash@4.0.0-rc.2` or higher
-4. Update to
+4. Update this tutorial to use:
   ```sh
     npm pkg set \
     'scripts.createWallet=node --no-warnings createWallet.js' \
     ...
   ```
 like the "Dashmate First Look" tutorial does, but it's okay either way.
 5. Change
-> "using Dash’s testnet faucet"
+> "using Dash’s testnet faucet" to
-    to
 > "using a Dash testnet faucet, such as [Dash Core Group's](http://faucet.testnet.networks.dash.org) (sometimes buggy) or [CrowdNode's](http://faucet.test.dash.crowdnode.io/)"
 6. Update this
 > console.log(`  - Balance: ${identity.balance}`)
 to
 > console.log(`  - Balance: ${identity.balance}` credits)
 7. Note: Even after refreshing https://platform-explorer.com/identity/7JhZcKKwEpydRBFm1HJHspANvrpqazKzMoS298xPqKUT it shows "Balance	1000000000 Credits", which doesn't match the output from the terminal:
   ```sh
   Identity ID: 7JhZcKKwEpydRBFm1HJHspANvrpqazKzMoS298xPqKUT
   - Balance: 883461360
   ```
 I think PE might just be a bit slower than expected to update, because it later caught up.
 8. `TopUpIdentities` didn't appear to do anything at first, because the balance didn't update:
   ```
   rionpublic@Rachaels-iMac first-look-dash % npm run retrieveIdentities